haijunsu-osu/linkage2d_json/README.md

 ## 📏 Validation

-A JSON Schema (`planar_linkage.schema.json`) is provided to validate any linkage file.
-You can validate using Python:
+You can validate any mechanism JSON file using the CLI or directly with Python and the provided schema:

 ```bash
 pip install jsonschema